ouyangzhibo/HiQ-Robust-and-Fast-Decoding-of-High-Capacity-Color-QR-Codes/README.md

 # HiQ: High Capacity Color QR Codes
-Implementation of HiQ codes, including source code for a desktop HiQ codes generator and HiQ codes decoder for Android platform written in Java.
+Implementation of HiQ codes, including source code for a desktop HiQ codes generator and the core of HiQ codes decoder for Android platform written in Java.
 This repository also includes two algorithms for solving the cross-module color interference written in Matlab.

 This work is developed upon [ZXing](https://github.com/zxing/zxing).